 Board of Directors, REAP Food Group.
 (Chair) Madison, WI.
 July 2010 – July 2016

-Reviewer of manuscripts, proposals and books for Agriculture and Human Values, Environment Magazine, Cultural Geographies, Annals for the Association of American Geographers, North Central Region Sustainable Agriculture and Education Program-USDA, Society and Natural Resources, Island Press.
+Reviewer of manuscripts, proposals and books for Agriculture and Human Values, Environment Magazine, Cultural Geographies, Annals for the Association of American Geographers, North Central Region Sustainable Agriculture and Education Program-USDA, Society and Natural Resources, Sustainability, Island Press.
 Spring 2006 –

 Organizer, Ferment!
 A monthly gathering for members of the Madison community interested in sustainable agriculture.
 Fall 2007 – 2009.

 Honorary Fellow, Robert M. La Follette School of Public Affairs, UW-Madison.
 Spring 2005 – Fall 2006